Fall 2026 CFO Leadership Conference

 1:00 – 5:00 pm MT

-A curated preconference experience built entirely from real CFO-submitted finance technology challenges.
+A curated workshop experience built entirely from real CFO-submitted finance technology challenges.

 Before the conference, CFOs submit their most pressing automation and systems issues.
 Those anonymized challenges shape a focused, executive-level agenda featuring a thought leader keynote, two rounds of structured tech challenge responses from five solution providers, and moderated Q&A designed to surface practical insight—not product pitches.